John Marmion, 4th Baron Marmion of Winteringham: Career and life

 Marmion was an adherent of the king's cousin and rival Thomas of Lancaster.
 On 16 October 1313 Marmion was pardoned for his role in the death of Piers Gaveston.
-In 1314 an arrest warrant was issued for both Marmion and his father who led a group of dozens of men on a raid upon the Abbot of Fountains Abbey's land at Aldeburgh and Balderby, Yorkshire.
+In 1314 an arrest warrant was issued for both Marmion and his father who led a group of dozens of men on a raid upon the Abbot of Fountains Abbey's land at Aldeburgh and Baldersby, Yorkshire.
 Timber, two hundred sheep, fifty oxen and four carts were stolen and the Abbot's servants suffered kidnapping, beatings, cuts and had their beards plucked out.
 The Abbot and his monks may not have been entirely innocent having themselves been accused of violent assault in 1307 and of stealing deer in 1316.

 In May 1314, Marmion was summoned to serve in Henry Tyes' company at the Battle of Bannockburn.
 Following the defeat, Robert the Bruce and his armies swept south and Marmion was again summoned to defend the north against the Scots at Berwick-upon-Tweed on 30 June 1314.

 Marmion joined John de Mowbray's company in Aymer de Valence's attempt to re-capture Berwick in August 1319 which led to the Battle of Myton and a two-year truce.

 Marmion's father died at or shortly after the Battle of Boroughbridge in 1322 whereupon Marmion took over his father's lands.
 This was at a time when the Fens were gradually becoming flooded and at least one of Marmion's meadows at Cherry Willingham sank under water.

 Robert Bruce used Boroughbridge as an opportunity to invade eighty miles into the north-west of England, plundering and burning towns as he went.
 In the last half of 1322, Marmion was summoned to help repel Bruce and drive him back into Scotland, where he operated a scorched earth policy to deprive the English of food.
 Hunger and dysentery forced King Edward to withdraw his forces back to York.
 Marmion was stationed there in May 1323 when a thirteen-year truce was agreed between King Edward and Bruce.

 Marmion was summoned to a Great Council at Westminster in May 1324 as a Knight of Gloucestershire, Yorkshire, and Lindsey, Lincolnshire.

 Marmion accompanied John de Warenne, Earl of Surrey and Queen Isabella in their negotiations with King Charles IV of France in Gascony in March 1325.
 Rather than returning to England, Isabella stayed in France where she embarked upon an affair with Roger Mortimer and formed a plot to oust her husband, Edward II, from the throne.
 The plot was successful and Isabella called a Parliament in January 1327, which was attended by Marmion, and which ratified Isabella's eldest son Edward III as the new king.